mads-hartmann/blog.mads-hartmann.com/_drafts/zsh-completion-scripts.md

 _hello
 ```

-There are three things worth going into here.
-The `_arguments` function, the
+There are a few things worth going into here, especially the arguments passed
-use of `typeset` and the local variables.
+to `_arguments` function, the use of `typeset` and the `local` variables, but

-`typeset` is used to define variables and

- re-defines opt_args in the scope of the function.
+first off let us look at the general structure of the script.

+## General structure

+There's nothing special about a ZSH completion script.
+It's just a normal ZSH
+script that uses `#compdef <prorgram>` to register itself as a completion
+script for `program`, so you're free to structure your script anyhow you see fit,
+but I've found the following structure to be helpful.

+Define a function named `_<program>` that provides the default completions.
+For
+each sub-command that the program provides define a `_<program>_<sub-command>`
+function that provides completions for that sub-command.
+In my experience this
+makes the completion script pretty straight-forward to write.

+## Details

+### `_arguments`

 The part that's a bit cryptic are the XYZZ strings -- you really don't have
 much in the way of abstraction so everything that's a bit complex is encoded
 inside of strings leaving you to learn these small sub-languages.
 I'll give a
 bit of info into this specific one here as this is the part where I usually
 have to look up the documentation.

+### `typeset -A`

+`typeset` is used to define variables and

+ re-defines opt_args in the scope of the function.

+### `local`

 ## Enabling completions in ZSH